Skip to main content

 1. Use HTTPS for both site and SDK asset URLs.

-2. Keep workspaceId and endpoint environment-specific.
+2. Keep siteKey and endpoint environment-specific.

 3. Keep devAllowInsecure disabled outside local development.